How to Register for a Workshop:

 Prices for Specialty Dining events include all food, valet parking, 18% gratuity and tax.
 A full service cash bar is available for your enjoyment.
 Make your reservations today!

-Close your eyes, and let your imagination flow.
+Close your eyes.
+Let your imagination flow.
 Feel the splendor of Paris…surrounded by romance and passion.
-Come join the Southern Exposure staff in creating a night of simplicity, romance, and passion while dining in the majesty of an illuminated table setting.
-Paris turns to magic when night falls and so will your evening turn magic when you dine with us.
-Register now!
+Come join the Southern Exposure staff in creating a night of simplicity, romance, and passion while dining in the splendor of an illuminated table setting.
+The ambiance and exquisite French menu will make you feel as if you are dining on the famed Champs-Elysees.
+Paris turns to magic when night falls and so will your evening when you dine with us.
+Register Now!

 - Gratin Potatoes